stephenh/stephenh.github.com/_posts/2009-06-24-achieving-durability.markdown

     }
 </pre>

-Showing my bias, I also love that `BREAK_AFTER_CURSOR` is a static constant, because just I did a `Ctrl-Shift-G` on the constant in Eclipse and immediately saw which 1 test out of thousands was referencing it to trigger than failure condition.
+Showing my bias, I also love that `BREAK_AFTER_CURSOR` is a static constant, because just I did a `Ctrl-Shift-G` on the constant in Eclipse and immediately saw which one test out of thousands was referencing it to trigger than failure condition.
 I'm not an IoC expert, but I anticipate you would lose this capability with dependency injection.

 Conclusion
 ----------

 I've shown several examples of leveraging your RDBMS to achieve business process durability.
 The approach has worked very well for me and I anticipate using it again in the future.

-I'm also interested in other approaches, e.g. when you can't leverage a single data source, but I have not spent as much time researching this.
+I'm also interested in other approaches, e.g. when you can't leverage a single data source.
+I have done some googling on the topic, but I haven't found much yet.
 If you have pointers to different ways of solving this sort of problem, I'd appreciate links in the comments.